Kyle7286/eCommerce-backend/README.md

 5. Setup your `requests` in `Postman` or `Insomnia`
     * If using `Postman`, for convenience, import the below into `Postman`
         * `./assets/ecommerce-backend.postman_collection.json`
-6. Test the routes :)
+6. Send requests to the routes :)

 ## Testing
 ---